Check out UNLV Library's Quick Search!

 How Quick Search is superior to Google

 As you are searching the databases for scholarly articles--try a variety of keywords and synonyms.
-Below are a few examples:
+Below are a few examples for assignment #1:

 What is Google Scholar?